ipfabric/docs/docs/overview/index.md

 terminal pager 0
 ```

-Turning off paging greatly improves the speed of the discovery and allows a terminal pager command, making it highly recommended although not mandatory.
+Turning off paging greatly improves the speed of discovery and allows a terminal pager command, making it highly recommended although not mandatory.
 The commands can be allowed through the central `TACACS` or `RADIUS` access control system, or they can be configured locally on a device.
 The following example adds the necessary commands to a privilege-1 user:

 ```
 privilege show level 1 mode exec command interface